csquared/env.rb/README.md

     ENV['HELLO_WORLD']            # => nil
     Env.enforce
     ENV['HELLO_WORLD']
-    # => EnvironmentError: HELLO_WORLD is not a declared environment dependency
+    # => EnvironmentError: HELLO_WORLD is not a declared dependency

     ENV['TEST'] = 'overriding'
-    # => EnvironmentError: TEST is not a declared environment dependency
+    # => EnvironmentError: TEST is not a declared dependency

-    Env.eval do
+    Env.instance_eval do
-      export 'TEXT', '15', :immutable => true
+      export 'TEXT', '15'
       # same as export 'TEXT', '15', :mutable => false
     end